Cathy Corison: Personal life and education

 Cathy Corison grew up in Riverside, California.
 She studied biology at Pomona College and was on their men's diving team, because the school didn't have a women's team.
-In 1972, she had to take an extracurricular class.
-Using her diving skills she decided to sign up for a trampoline class, but changed her mind upon seeing a sign-up sheet for a wine tasting class.
+In 1972, she signed up on a whim for an extracurricular wine appreciation class, while signing up people for her trampoline class.
 This class was the catalyst for garnering Corison's interest in winemaking.
 After graduation in 1975, she moved to Napa Valley in California.
 She received her Master's degree in Enology from University of California, Davis.

 Career

 Upon moving to Napa, she started working in the tasting room at Sterling Vineyards and at a wine shop.
-During this time, she was getting her Master's degree at the University of California, Davis.
-She was told by her professor that she would not get a job in Napa Valley because of being a woman.
-She tried to get a job at Freemark Abbey and was denied the job.
+During this time, she was getting her master's degree at the University of California, Davis.
+She was told by her professor that she would not get a job in Napa Valley because she was a woman.
+She tried to get a job at Freemark Abbey and was initially denied the job.
 Part of the reasons the owners gave was because she was too short and they believed she could not work in the wine cellar.
 She almost started working at Christian Brothers in the enology lab.

 As part of a larger pattern of sexism in the wine industry at the time, many women worked in labs and weren't allowed to be winemakers.
-Corison decided against working in the lab and in 1978 she became an intern at Freemark Abbey.
-She eventually became a winemaker for the winery.
-She then joined Chappellet Winery, in 1983, as head winemaker, working there for almost ten years.
+Corison decided against working in the lab and in 1978 she persevered, applied again, and became an intern at Freemark Abbey.
+She eventually became an assistant winemaker for the winery.
+She then was winemaker for Yverdon before joining Chappellet Winery - in 1980 - as head winemaker, working there for almost ten years.
 At Chappellet she was able to focus on developing her skills at creating Cabernet Sauvignon wines.
-She dislikes wines with high alcohol content and fruit forward wines.
-She does not add additives of acids to her wine.
+She prefers wines with moderate alcohol content.
+Her winemaking is largely non-interventionist, with gentleness at every step.

 Corison Winery

 She founded her own winery, Corison Winery, in 1987.
-The winery is located in St. Helena, California in a barn built by Corison's husband, William Martin.
-Corison Winery makes Cabernet and Gewürztraminer wines and produces 3,500 cases a year.
-The winery makes a Kronos Vineyard Cabernet Sauvignon and a Napa Valley Cabernet Sauvignon.
-The Kronos is an estate wine and made from organic grapes.
-The vineyard is dry farmed.
-The grapes come from one of the oldest vineyards in Napa Valley.
-The Napa Valley Cabernet comes from Rutherford.
-The Gewürztraminer is called Corazón and comes from the Anderson Valley AVA.
+The winery is located in St. Helena, California in a barn designed and orchestrated by Corison's husband, William Martin.
+Corison Winery makes Cabernet Sauvignon and Cabernet Franc, as well as a tiny amount of Gewürztraminer, Reisling and Rosé, and produces 3,000 cases a year.
+The winery makes a Kronos Vineyard Cabernet Sauvignon, a Sunbasket Vineyard Cabernet Sauvignon, and a Napa Valley Cabernet Sauvignon.
+The Kronos and Sunbasket are estate wines, made from CCOF certified organic grapes.
+The vineyards are mostly dry farmed.
+The Kronos grapes come from one of the oldest vineyards in Napa Valley, planted in 1971.
+The Napa Valley Cabernet comes from benchland between Rutherford and St. Helena in the Napa Valley.
+The Corazón Gewürztraminer comes from the Moon Mountain AVA.